mojaveazure/SNPtoSEQ/README.md

   Provide an output name as well as choose if we suppress some output

   -o OUTPUT NAME, --outname OUTPUT NAME
-                        Basename for the output file(s), defaults to the basename of '-v | --vcf' --no-fasta            Do we suppress FASTA output?
+                        Basename for the output file(s), defaults to the name of '-v | --vcf' with modified extensions --no-fasta            Do we suppress FASTA output?
 Incompatible with '--no- bed'
   --no-bed              Do we suppress BED output?
 Incompatible with '--no-